Navigation

 Configuration¶

-When searching for backlinks, notesdir scans all the files it knows about from your configuration - see notesdir.conf.RepoConf
+When searching for backlinks, notesdir scans all the files it knows about from your configuration - see notesdir.conf.RepoConf.
+All files (of supported file types) in roots will be checked, unless they are filtered out by skip_parse or ignore.

 Viewing links and backlinks¶